N.B. denotes a new or altered regulation

 14. Any reference to the age of a performer is taken to be their age on the last day of the festival.

 16. ALL ENTRANTS should note that in all OPEN, ADULT CHOIR AND ADULT VOCAL SOLO CLASSES and classes where the piece/s are ALL OWN CHOICE, the competitor/s may use their own accompanist OR the Official Accompanist.
 Failure to indicate ‘Own Accompanist’ at time of entry means that the Official Accompanist must be used.
 In ALL OTHER CLASSES including COUNTRY DANCING, the Official Accompanist MUST be used.
+An original copy is always necessary for the accompanist, although photocopies for the accompanist’s home study will be accepted on the understanding that the original will be given to the accompanist immediately prior to the performance.
+Failure to provide an original copy, for the accompanist’s use on the day, shall result in disqualification.

 17. No competitor, except where otherwise stated, may use selected pieces of ‘Own Choice’ items in more than one class.